 Take a paddleboat ride on Natrel Pond

 Head to Natrel Pond on the shores of Lake Ontario and hop in a paddleboat for a quick but relaxing ride.
 You’lll be getting fresh air and gorgeous lake views all while being active on the water.
-Rental is for a 15-minute ride including life jackets and costs $8 a person.
+Rental is for a 15-minute ride including life jackets and costs $10 a person.
 Natrel Pond turns into Natrel Rink in the winter, one of the prettiest outdoor skating rinks in the city.
+In addition, there's plenty to do once you're in the area, from bars and restaurants to various events and festivals at Harbourfront Centre.

 Catch a free flick